EyasuTeshome/shifttracker/mock-interviews/schedule-your-industry-professional-mock-interview-v2.md

 Since this interview is a very important activity for your job search, we invite you to avoid rescheduling or canceling it.
 But we know life happens!
 So, in case of adverse life events (such as illness, power outage, or family emergency), you can reschedule or cancel your interview **at least 24 hours before the scheduled time**.
 For example, if the meeting is at 12 pm EAT, you should cancel on the previous day before 12 pm EAT.

-In the confirmation email sent from Calendly, you will fine the links to ‘Reschedule’ or ‘Cancel’ your interview.
-If you are rescheduling, simply select an alternative time slot.
+To reschedule or cancel, click the corresponding link that appears in the confirmation email sent from Calendly.
+If you are rescheduling, simply select an alternative date and time.
 Remember that you must attend the interview by the time you finish module 7 to avoid a block repetition.

 ## Exercise

 ### Instructions

-*Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

 1. Please use [this link](https://calendly.com/ip-mock-interview/mock-interviews) to schedule your IP mock interview via Calendly
 2. You don't need to submit any document in this activity; simply mark it as complete once you have scheduled your interview.